-If you have a work in progress, please email an excerpt (maximum of 25 pages double-spaced 12 point font) to [email protected].
+If you have a work in progress, please email an excerpt (maximum of 25 pages double-spaced 12-point font) to [email protected].
 All work will be shared with every student as well as with the instructor.
-Work should be emailed no later than October 4.
-For those registering after October 4, please submit work at the time of registration.
+Work should be emailed no later than March 28th.
+For those registering after March 28th, please submit work at the time of registration.

-I look forward to working with you all!”
+I look forward to working with you all! – Andre.

 Instructor: Andre Dubus III

 Andre Dubus III is the author of The Cage Keeper and Other Stories, Bluesman, and the New York Times bestsellers, House of Sand and Fog, The Garden of Last Days, and his memoir, Townie, a #4 New York Times bestseller and a New York Times "Editors Choice".
 His work has been included in The Best American Essays and The Best Spiritual Writing anthologies, and his novel, House of Sand and Fog was a finalist for the National Book Award, a #1 New York Times Bestseller, and was made into an Academy Award-nominated film starring Ben Kingsley and Jennifer Connelly.
 His 2013 novella collection, Dirty Love, was listed as a “Notable Book” by The Washington Post and The New York Times, and was named a New York Times Editors’ Choice” and a Kirkus “Starred Best Book of 2013”.
 His most recent novel, Gone So Long, has been named on many “Best Books” lists, including selection for The Boston Globe’s “Twenty Best Books of 2018” and “The Best Books of 2018, Top 100”, Amazon.